 'They Don't Care': Whistleblower Says Cambridge Analytica Aims To Undermine Democracy

 The Facebook scandal over misuse of user information has reached a Canadian data analytics company.
-And a whistleblower is claiming that he believes the firm — with ties to the Trump presidential campaign — may have swayed the U.K.'s 2016 Brexit vote.
+And a whistleblower says he believes the firm, which has ties to the Trump presidential campaign, may have swayed the U.K.'s 2016 Brexit vote.

-Christopher Wylie, who worked at Cambridge Analytica and has brought forward accusations about how the company allegedly misused data from as many as 50 million Facebook users, told a committee in the U.K. parliament that a Canadian firm, allegedly linked to Cambridge Analytica, developed the software the Trump campaign used to target voters in the 2016 U.S. presidential race.
+Christopher Wylie, who worked at Cambridge Analytica and has brought forward accusations about how the company allegedly misused data from as many as 50 million Facebook users, told a committee in the U.K. Parliament that a Canadian firm allegedly linked to Cambridge Analytica developed the software that the Trump campaign used to target voters in the 2016 U.S. presidential race.

-Wylie said he began to realize the impact of the company's work when Trump won the 2016 U.S. presidential election, and shortly after Trump's inauguration he reached out to a reporter at The Guardian, initially as an anonymous source.
+Wylie said he began to realize the impact of the company's work when Trump won the 2016 U.S. presidential election, and shortly after Trump's inauguration, he reached out to a reporter at The Guardian, initially as an anonymous source.

 It was then that he "came to appreciate that the projects I was working on may have had a much wider impact than I initially anticipated it would," Wylie said, adding, "Donald Trump makes it click in your head that this has a much wider impact.
 I don't think that military-style information operations is conducive for any democratic process."

-Wylie also alleges Aggregate IQ broke U.K. laws on spending limits to sway the country's 2016 referendum that set Brexit into motion.
+Wylie also alleges Aggregate IQ broke U.K. laws on spending limits to sway the country's 2016 referendum that set Brexit, the United Kingdom's withdrawal from the European Union, into motion.

 "I think it is completely reasonable to say that there could have been a different outcome in the referendum had there not been, in my view, cheating," Wylie told lawmakers.

-At the beginning of Wylie's testimony to the House of Commons Digital, Culture and Sport Committee, committee chair Damian Collins said Facebook CEO Mark Zuckerberg had not accepted their invitation to give evidence, suggesting that the company's chief product officer Chris Cox speak in his stead.
+At the beginning of Wylie's testimony to the House of Commons Digital, Culture and Sport Committee, chairman Damian Collins said Facebook CEO Mark Zuckerberg had not accepted an invitation to give evidence, suggesting that the company's chief product officer, Chris Cox, speak in his stead.

 After hearing hours of Wylie's evidence, Collins was angrier.
 He called it "absolutely astonishing" that Zuckerberg declined, stating that he would "urge him to think again if he has any care for the people who use his company's services."